-The state relies on well-defined definitions of contact points to obtain juvenile crime data from the seventeen (17) juvenile probation departments statewide, on an annual basis, using a template of all contact points broken down by race and gender.
+The state relies on well-defined definitions of contact points to obtain juvenile crime data from the seventeen juvenile probation departments statewide, on an annual basis, using a template of all contact points broken down by race and gender.
 The state is unable to validate the data as being one hundred (100) percent accurate from any county.

-Contact Point Outcome Information for FFY 2018:
+Contact Point Outcome Information: